dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 	![Intune App SDK iOS - keychain sharing](../media/intune-app-sdk-ios-keychain-sharing.png)

     If you are using the entitlement file to create the keychain access group, rather than the regular UI, you will need to prepend the key chain access group with `$(AppIdentifierPrefix)` in the entitlement file.
 For example:
-    - `$(AppIdentifierPrefix)com.microsoft.intune.mam` and
+    - `$(AppIdentifierPrefix)com.microsoft.intune.mam`
-	- `$(AppIdentifierPrefix)com.microsoft.adalcache`.
+	- `$(AppIdentifierPrefix)com.microsoft.adalcache`

 	**Note**: An entitlements file is an XML file unique to your mobile application that is used to specify special permissions and capabilities within your iOS app.

-8. If the app defines URL schemes in its `Info.plist` file, add another scheme, with a `-intunemam` suffix, for each URL scheme.
+8. If the app defines URL schemes in its Info.plist file, add another scheme, with a `-intunemam` suffix, for each URL scheme.

-9. For mobile apps developed for iOS 9+, you are required to include each protocol your app passes to `UIApplication canOpenURL` in the `LSApplicationQueriesSchemes` array of your app's `Info.plist` file.
+9. For mobile apps developed for iOS 9+, you are required to include each protocol your app passes to `UIApplication canOpenURL` in the `LSApplicationQueriesSchemes` array of your app's Info.plist file.
 Additionally, for each protocol listed, a new protocol needs to be added and appended with `-intunemam`.
 You must also include `http-intunemam`, `https-intunemam`, and `ms-outlook-intunemam` in the array.

-10. If the app has app groups defined in its entitlements, add these groups to the `IntuneMAMSettings` dictionary under the `AppGroupIdentitifiers` key as an array of strings.
+10. If the app has app groups defined in its entitlements, add these groups to the IntuneMAMSettings dictionary under the `AppGroupIdentitifiers` key as an array of strings.

 11. Link your mobile application to the Azure Directory Authentication Library (ADAL).
 The ADAL library for Objective C is [available on Github](https://github.com/AzureAD/azure-activedirectory-library-for-objc).